Timeless Farmhouse Kitchen Renovation on a Budget

 I didn’t want white cabinets with the while walls, so this soft, muted Greige works great with the kitchen counters.

-And as I’ve said many times, I’m not a fan of my counters, but I can now live with them now that the avocado green is gone.
+And as I’ve said many times, I’m not a fan of my counters, but I can now live with them after the glazed avocado green is gone.

 The lighter flecks of cream now jump out from the granite with the warm greige color.